BambooTracker/BambooTracker/README.md

 ```
 ... else specify which Rt libraries should be looked up with pkg-config
 `export BT_OPTIONS="$BT_OPTIONS CONFIG+=system_rtaudio CONFIG+=system_rtmidi"`

+**WARNING: minimum known-working versions of RtAudio and RtMidi are 5.1.0 and 4.0.0, respectively.**

 If you want to build with any of the optional dependencies, append the following options to `export`: